 High quality fake ice will normally be made of high quality acrylic or glass.
 These cubes will have really good clarity and look amazing in light.

-As we mentioned before you can get cheap acrylic ice too so make sure you know what you are expecting when you buy some.
+As I mentioned before you can get cheap acrylic ice too so make sure you know what you are expecting when you buy some.

 If you want an example of really high quality fake ice then check out the ice that Trengove Studios makes and sells through the Set Shop.